AvitBrian/HVC_Network_Test/README.md

 - https://www.speedtest.net/apps/cli

 Then run the PowerShell script from this folder.
+Note: # are comments

 ## Usage